 What is Valentine's Day?

-Although its origin is associated by legend with a Catholic saint named Valentine, the fact is Valentine's Day is not a religious holiday and never really has been.
+Although its origin is associated by legend Saint Valentine in Roman Catholicism, the fact is Valentine's Day is not a religious holiday and never really has been.
 Valentine's Day has historical roots mainly in Greco-Roman pagan fertility festivals and the medieval notion that birds pair off to mate on February 14.

 The history of exchanging cards and other tokens of love on February 14 began to develop in England and France in the 14th and 15th centuries and became especially popular in the United States in the 19th and 20th centuries.